johnnycashpersonal/juck-stack/docs/HOWTO-compile.md

 represent a Mallard program, and then evaluates that tree.
-In other words, it is almost like our calculator program except that it reads a whole file instead of a single line, and it has a few more kinds of nodes (e.g., for *if* statements and for input and output).
+In other words, it is almost like our calculator program except that it reads a whole file instead of a single line.
+It has a few more kinds of nodes (e.g., for *if* statements and for input and output).
 In fact I started with our calculator project and just added a few things.